HarshdipD/Tic-Tac-Toe/README.md

 ## C
 Completed.
 I was having trouble with the menu option before but got help from a friend.

+## Python
+Completed.
+This was my first python project.
+Planning to work n=more on this language.

 ## Javascript
 Just started doing it, my first ever Javascript project.
 I'm trying not to use any tutorials and do all the coding myself.

-## Python
-I will start the Python project once I complete the Javascript code.

 =================================================================================